joinpursuit/Pursuit-Core-Web/fundamentals/values_types_operators/README.md

 ## Booleans

-Boolean is a type that can only have one of two possible values: `true` or `false`, usually indicating wither a statement is, in fact, true or false.
+Boolean is a type that can only have one of two possible values: `true` or `false`, usually indicating whether a statement is, in fact, true or false.
 Boolean values are returned when using certain operators.

 ```js
 > true